KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 4. Installing the QEMU agent so that Proxmox will be able to read the IP address assigned to the VM
 5. Auto-start the QEMU agent service

-After applying the above configurations manually to the OPNSense VM, the configuration of the machine was exported to a file `config.xml`, which can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/conf/config.xml)
+After applying the above configurations manually to the OPNSense VM, the configuration of the machine was exported to a file `config.xml`, which can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/conf/config.xml).
+This XML file is the configuration file of OPNSense, contains all the settings previously configured, and can be imported on a clean-slate OPNSense and have the configuration applied to it.

 <img alt="image" src="https://github.com/user-attachments/assets/163b3fef-0b37-4b4d-8afe-c9cc63b4a9af" />